Kent Harrison Search and Rescue is an unpaid volunteer organization with an average of 25 trained members.

 Its primary function is that of a community resource to assist the Royal Canadian Mounted Police, the British Columbia Ambulance Service and the British Columbia Coroners Service and Fire Departments in a variety of search and rescue functions.

-We would like to thank the District of Kent, the Village of Harrison Hot Springs, the Fraser Valley Regional District, and our partner agencies and SAR groups for their support.
+We would like to thank the District of Kent, the Village of Harrison Hot Springs, the Fraser Valley Regional District, and our partner agencies for their support.
 But most of all, we would like to acknowledge the support of our families.
 We could not provide this service without them.

 In late 2020, KHSAR commissioned Silver Streak boats LTD, to design and build a 26ft Landing craft.
 Completely constructed of Aluminum, with an extended heated cabin, powered by twin Yamaha 200 outboards.